maelfabien/maelfabien.github.io/_posts/2019-1-17-Scala_Cassandra.md

 ![image](https://maelfabien.github.io/assets/images/scala_cassandra.jpg)

-In order to store the data we downloaded previously, it is now essential to prepare them and split them into different sub-tables.
+To store the data we downloaded previously, it is now essential to prepare them and split them into different sub-tables.
 This will allow us to create smaller data sets, and move those sets to Cassandra.

 # Split the data sets